dd9jn/rfc4880bis/crypto-refresh.md

 ECC scalar multiplication operations used in ECDSA and ECDH are vulnerable to side channel attacks.
 Countermeasures can often be taken at the higher protocol level, such as limiting the number of allowed failures or time-blinding of the operations associated with each network interface.
 Mitigations at the scalar multiplication level seek to eliminate any measurable distinction between the ECC point addition and doubling operations.

-## Selecting a KEK for ECDH {#ecdh-kek-choice}

-An implementation SHOULD only use an AES algorithm as a KEK algorithm, since backward compatibility of the ECDH format is not a concern.
-The KEK algorithm is only used within the scope of a Public-Key Encrypted Session Key Packet, which represents an ECDH key recipient of a message.
-Compare this with the algorithm used for the session key of the message, which MAY be different from a KEK algorithm.

 ## Risks of a Quick Check Oracle {#quick-check-oracle}